CrossRef/event-data-user-guide/docs/best-practice/getting-started.md

 # Getting Started

-So you've read and understood the CED user Guide.
+So you've read and understood the Event Data user Guide.
 How do you actually get started using Crossref Event Data?

 ## Intentions